Raathigesh/dazzle/docs/AddWidget.md

 ## Add New Widget To Dashboard

 When add widget is clicked, `onAdd` function will be called.
-The `onAdd` function will be provided with the current layout, index of the row and column where the new widget should be added.
+The `onAdd` function will be provided with the current `layout`, index of the `row` and `column` where the new widget should be added.

+You could add a new widget to the dashboard by calling the method `addWidget` from dazzle and passing the parameters you received from the `onAdd` callback along with the key of the widget that should be added,

 Below is a sample of adding a widget when `Add Widget` is clicked.